-If you have considered undergoing a facial rejuvenation procedure or breast/buttock implantations but don’t think you’re ready for a face lift or other forms of plastic surgery, then Autologous Fat Transfer might just be the solution for you.
+If you have considered undergoing a facial rejuvenation procedure, breast augmentation or buttock implantations but don’t think you’re ready for a face lift or other forms of plastic surgery, then Autologous Fat Transfer might just be the solution for you.

 Autologous Fat Transfer (AFT), also known as Fat Grafting or Microlipoinjection, is an out-patient procedure in which an individual’s own body fat is used to plump up areas of the face (such as in the cheeks, chin, nasolabial folds, under eye, forehead, lips), or to add volume to the breasts or buttocks.